treeverse/lakeFS/docs/howto/garbage-collection.md

 In the above example, objects are retained for 14 days after deletion by default.
 However, if they are present in the branch `main`, they are retained for 21 days.
 Objects present in the `dev` branch (but not in any other branch) are retained for 7 days after they are deleted.

-## Configuring GC rules
+## Configuring retention rules

-To define garbage collection rules, either use the `lakectl` command or the lakeFS web UI:
+To define retention rules, either use the `lakectl` command or the lakeFS web UI:

 <div class="tabs">
   <ul>